 If you have a low income and are concerned about costs, you can also apply to see if you're eligible for financial assistance.

 Applications for financial assistance programs are not automatically included when you apply for Medicare coverage.
-This means that many people are paying more for Medicare coverage than they need to.
+This means that many people pay more for Medicare coverage than they need to.

 It's estimated that about 30% to 45% of those who are eligible for these programs never apply for the benefits.

-For programs administered by the state, the income limits and asset requirements vary.
-So after applying for Medicare, we recommend checking with your state for the exact eligibility requirements that apply to you.
+For programs administered by states, income limits and asset requirements vary.
+After applying for Medicare, we recommend checking with your state for the exact eligibility requirements that pertain to you.

 Typical eligibility (individual)